Avenir Award Program for Genetics or Epigenetics of Substance Use Disorders (DP1) PAR-23-021

 • What is meant by September 1 of the fiscal year of the competition?

-For the October 19, 2020, October 19, 2021, October 19, 2022 deadlines the latest appointment for an independent faculty position will be September 1, 2021, September 1, 2022, and September 1, 2023, respectively.
+For the September 25, 2024 and September 25, 2025 deadlines the latest appointment for an independent faculty position will be September 1, 2025 and September 1, 2026, respectively.
 The U.S. Federal Government fiscal year is from October 1 to September 30.

 • What is meant by “independent research position?

 For the purpose of this award, “independent research position” means a position that automatically confers eligibility, according to the applicant’s institutional policy, for an investigator to apply for R01 grants with an appropriate commitment of facilities to be used for the conduct of the proposed research.
-Investigators still in training or mentored status (postdoctoral fellows) are not eligible to apply unless they have a written commitment of an independent faculty position as of September 1 of the fiscal year in which they are applying for the Avenir Award Program for Genetics or Epigenetics of Substance Abuse (DP1), which is certified by submission of the application from that institution.
+Investigators still in training or mentored status (postdoctoral fellows) are not eligible to apply unless they have a written commitment of an independent faculty position as of September 1 of the fiscal year in which they are applying for the Avenir Award Program for Genetics or Epigenetics of Substance Use (DP1), which is certified by submission of the application from that institution.

 • What percent effort is expected for the Avenir Award.